-Approximately 5 years ago I worked for a Database Marketing company specializing in Newspaper Analytics.
+Subscriber retention has its roots in the newspaper industry.
+Several years ago, I worked for a Database Marketing company specializing in Newspaper Subscription Analytics.
 One of the key metrics for segmenting and marketing to prospects for subscriptions was their ability to ‘retain’.
 We didn’t (always) want to market to prospects that would not retain well so, when we wanted to acquire quality prospects, we would market to neighborhoods and households that we knew retained well.
 In other words, they didn’t grab the 13 week special and then bailed, they would actually renew and stick around.

 To analyze how well the product was doing and how well our marketing was doing, we would continuously analyze our customer retention.
 This would help us stay on goal.
 As well, it would also help us to estimate how many customers would leave versus stay so we could schedule our acquisition campaigns accordingly.
 In summer months where folks would go on vacation, we might market to low-retention prospects simply to keep the counts up (subscriber counts = advertising dollars in the newspaper industry).